metagenomics/2015-biogas-cebitec/README.md

 The complete workflow is organized in a single GNU [Makefile](Makefile).
 It downloads all data and re-runs all analysis steps (w/o the time-consuming BLASTP search against KEGG, for that please adjust the Makefile).
 All data and results can be reproduced by a simple invocation of `make`.

+By default, the metagenome assembly (*Ray Meta*) will run with 48 threads.
+Read preprocessing (*Trimmomatic*) and mapping (*Bowtie2*) with 8 threads each.
+This suits e.g. a single-node machine with 48 cores and parallel execution of make with `make -j`.
+Please adjust the default values accordingly.

 ### Docker container

 [@pbelmann](https://github.com/pbelmann) implemented and tested the accompanying Docker container.